hashicorp/terraform-provider-azurerm/website/docs/r/data_share_dataset_blob_storage.html.markdown

 * `container_name` - (Required) The name of the storage account container to be shared with the receiver.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

+* `storage_account` - (Required) A `storage_account` block as defined below.

-* `storage_account_name` - (Required) The name of the storage account to be shared with the receiver.
+* `file_path` - (Optional) The path of the file in the storage container to be shared with the receiver.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

-* `storage_account_resource_group_name` - (Required) The resource group name of the storage account to be shared with the receiver.
+* `folder_path` - (Optional) The path of the folder in the storage container to be shared with the receiver.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

+---

+A `storage_account` block supports the following:

-* `storage_account_subscription_id` - (Required) The subscription id of the storage account to be shared with the receiver.
+* `name` - (Required)  The name of the storage account to be shared with the receiver.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

-* `file_path` - (Optional) The path of the file in the storage container to be shared with the receiver.
+* `resource_group_name` - (Required)  The resource group name of the storage account to be shared with the receiver.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

-* `folder_path` - (Optional) The path of the folder in the storage container to be shared with the receiver.
+* `subscription_id` - (Required) The subscription id of the storage account to be shared with the receiver.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

 ## Attributes Reference